Where Are We Now

 Accenture is the enabler of the world's digital transformation, cloud adoption, and innovation projects.
 We currently believe the business has competitive scale advantages and is the best-in-class IT consulting firm with a fair valuation going forward.

-Accenture's services once again proved their durability and deep entrenchment in corporate budgets as new bookings reached $5.0 billion with growth across the five major industry groups served.
+Accenture's services once again proved their durability and deep entrenchment in corporate budgets as new bookings reached record levels ($16.8 billion or +30% growth) with growth across the five major industry groups served.
+Revenues grew 27% overall with similar growth across all geographies.

-Accenture is continuing to expand their service offerings at a rapid pace with another 7 acquisitions in the quarter.
-In 2021, Accenture made 46 acquisitions and closed $4.2 billion worth of them.
+Accenture is continuing to expand their service offerings at a rapid pace with another $1.7 billion in capital deployed on business acquisitions in Q1 2022.
+For the full year, Accenture expects to invest around $4 billion in a robust pipeline of acquisitions.

 Accenture is the most diversified player in the technology services space, providing services to 40 industries in regions worldwide.